 - Overall field quality was cited as an issue by a number of discussion session participants. - " A range of issues related to field quality were identified.
-Commonly mentioned issues included a lack of regular maintenance, uneven playing surfaces, poor grass quality, "worn-out" goal areas, and poor drainage. - " A range of issues related to field quality were identified.
-Commonly mentioned issues included a lack of regular maintenance, uneven playing surfaces, poor grass quality, "worn-out" goal areas and poor drainage.
-The number of organizations and groups involved in field maintenance and provision (City, user groups, community centres, school districts) was identified as impacting consistency of field maintenance and associated user expectations across the city. - " Expanded use of partnerships, increased efficiency and better use management (e.g. rotating goal posts, penalization for groups using wet fields) were frequently identified as the best ways to improve field quality.
+Commonly mentioned issues included a lack of regular maintenance, uneven playing surfaces, poor grass quality, "worn-out" goal areas, and poor drainage. - " The number of organizations and groups involved in field maintenance and provision (City, user groups, community centres, school districts) was identified as impacting consistency of field maintenance and associated user expectations across the city. - " Expanded use of partnerships, increased efficiency and better use management (e.g. rotating goal posts, penalization for groups using wet fields) were frequently identified as the best ways to improve field quality.